 If you have a touchpad mouse, zoom in and out on the map by squeezing your fingers together or dragging them out.
 Don’t have a touchpad?
 You can use the zoom buttons on the page’s left side.
 Click on a pin to learn more about that location and select Get More Information on the pop-up.

 The website has hundreds of options depending on where you live or traveling abroad.
 We’ve pulled out some of the best options to give you an idea of what you can find:

 Open up the Grand Canyon Dark Site information page to find that it’s dark gray, making it a fantastic option to see the entire sky.
 You’ll also find information about the National Park, including costs and the best viewing options.

 You may also like: See what NASA’s Hubble Space Telescope photographed on your birthday

 Have you ever heard of Spruce Knob, West Virginia?
 It is a real place and is light gray on the map, offering a 360 view of the night sky that you won’t want to miss.

 Badlands National Park

 Badlands National Park is in South Dakota.
-What makes this an excellent place for stargazing is it’s very dark, and there are no trees and few sky obstructions.
-There are plenty of parking lots to sit and view the beautiful sky.
+This is an excellent place for stargazing because it’s very dark, and there are no trees and few sky obstructions.
+There are plenty of parking lots to sit in and view the beautiful sky.
 If you’d like to stay awhile, there are two campgrounds to make it an overnight visit.